-NOTE: The allowed scenarios (same descriptions as those listed above) make up each
+NOTE: The allowed scenarios (same descriptions as those listed above) make up each row of the matrix.

 Per-service access control

 If you are using local file-based access control, it is possible to configure different sets of Allow and Deny rules for each individual authentication service.
 Per-service access control is only supported on PAM-based systems.
 Service-specific Allow or Deny rules take precedence over other access control rules that may be in effect.